The Steps to Company Liquidation and Dissolution

-The company ceases to exist only after its affairs have been fully wound up and its name is struck off the Register of Companies.
+The company ceases to exist only after its affairs have been fully wound up and its name is struck-off the Malta Business Registry.

 The liquidator must be a qualified person such as a lawyer or certified public accountant or registered with the Registrar as a fit and proper person to act as liquidator and has not held the office of a director or company secretary or any appointment with the company at any time during the four years prior to the company's dissolution.

 Upon the appointment of a liquidator, all powers of the directors and of the company secretary would cease and the liquidator shall be responsible to summon all meetings of creditors and to proceed with the liquidation procedure.

 Nexia BT provides clients with timely, cost-effective and confidential advice on liquidation and company dissolution procedures in collaboration with professional auditors and liquidators.
 We will assist and take care of the following requirements:

 - Drafting of shareholders resolution and the Declaration of Solvency

 - Preparation and submission of the necessary documentation to the Malta Business Registry to put the company into liquidation;